wisnukurniawan/multi-platform-performance-benchmark/README.md

    - Flutter is the fastest (182.4 ms), followed by ReactLynx Native (384.3 ms), then React Native (782.9 ms).

 2. Hot Launch Performance:
-   - ReactLynx Native is the fastest (33.0 ms), followed by React Native (79.4 ms), then Flutter (79.4 ms).
+   - ReactLynx Native is the fastest (33.0 ms), followed by ReactLynx Native (33.0 ms), then Flutter (79.4 ms).